Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 # Default Mechanic #

-Up to 3 deep space slots can be unlocked by these actions:
+By default, up to 3 deep space slots can be unlocked by these actions:

 1. Launch The Grand Tour milestone mission and reach at least phase 2.
 2. Construct the Space Science Library building.
 (Era 3 reward research)